Stat Trek

 Sampling Distribution: Difference Between Means

 Statistics problems often involve comparisons between sample means from two independent populations.
-This lesson describes the sampling distribution for the difference between sample means and explains how to compute the standard error for the difference between sample means.
+This lesson describes the sampling distribution for the difference between sample means.

 Sampling Distribution